pluralsh/bootstrap/README.md

         name: externaldns
 ```

-To see a number of working examples, look at your `bootstrap/o11y` or `bootstrap/network` folders, where we should install a few global services for common runtime-level kubernetes concerns.
-If you want to reverse our default setup, simply delete them from the repo and push.
+Refer to the `bootstrap/o11y` and `bootstrap/network` folders for working examples of global service installations for common Kubernetes runtime concerns.
+To undo the default setup, remove these resources and push the changes.